box10irl/-/README.md

 "*That was great...
-I suppose ?*" ^_^ ⌒⌒    ⛔️ = Afk l8 resp, 💬 = please interact !! 🟢 = online but iwc . 🌙= afk no resp .  most likely at spawn / Dandys world area or near the library .
+I suppose ?*"🎶 ^_^ ⌒⌒    ⛔️ = Afk l8 resp, 💬 = please interact !! 🟢 = online but iwc . 🌙= afk no resp .  most likely at spawn / Dandys world area or near the library .
 Only on safe server 1 & 2 . cuds are *ALWAYS* encouraged.
+Do *NOT* copy nor take inspo from my skins ,